 Earning a PhD at Leiden can be done through either an academic treatise on a certain subject in book form or a collection of different academic treatises that have already been made public, or a combination of the 2 if there is enough of a connection regarding the content.
-The doctoral dissertation may be written in Dutch, English, French, German, or, subject to approval, in another language.
+The doctoral dissertation may be written in Dutch or English, or, subject to approval, in another language.
 It is also possible for 2 or 3 PhD candidates to do research together under certain conditions.
 A joint degree is, however, not possible.

 4 types of PhD candidates